Tyler Harvey (basketball): Draft rights

 On June 25, 2015, Harvey was selected with the 51st overall pick in the 2015 NBA draft by the Orlando Magic.

 On July 23, 2018, the Magic traded Harvey's NBA rights, alongside Dakari Johnson to the Memphis Grizzlies for Jarell Martin and cash considerations.

 On August 7, 2021, Harvey's NBA rights were traded to the Charlotte Hornets.

 Personal life

 Harvey met his wife, Haley Stading, at Eastern Washington University where she was a player on the women's soccer team.
 The two married in July 2019.
 They have a son who was born in March 2023.

 Harvey and his family appeared on two episodes of Family Feud in May 2023.

+In February 2026, Harvey was granted Australian permanent residency.
+His Australian citizenship application was approved in July 2026, and on August 29, 2026, Harvey officially became an Australian citizen in an induction ceremony.